EAOHP Policy Event

 Keynote address

-Working together to advance the management of psychosocial risks at work and promote workers’ health and wellbeing (Yolanda Diaz, Deputy President, Minister of Labour, Spain)
+• Working together to advance the management of psychosocial risks at work and promote workers’ health and wellbeing (Yolanda Diaz, Second Deputy Prime Minister & Minister of Labour and Social Economy, Spain)

 10:15 – 10:45